-The Aquaculture Research Group (GIA), led by Professor Juan Manuel Afonso López, has developed more than a hundred national and European research projects since 1990 and has more than 40 members including researchers and technical staff from the University of Las Palmas de Gran Canaria and the Canary Islands Institute of Marine Sciences, with common objectives of teaching, research, technology transfer and development cooperation in aquaculture.
+The Aquaculture Research Group (GIA), coordinated by Professor Juan Manuel Afonso López, has developed more than 200 international, national and regional research projects since 1990.
+It has 43 members, made up of researchers and technical staff of the ULPGC, with common objectives of teaching, research, technology transfer and cooperation for the development in aquaculture.

-It develops its activity in different facilities of the Fundación Parque Científico Tecnológico de Taliarte of the ULPGC.
+It develops its activity in various facilities of the Taliarte Scientific and Technological Park Foundation of the ULPGC.